Explorer and adventurer

 In 2010, Dwayne walked to the Magnetic North Pole, becoming the first black Briton to achieve this feat.
 On his return he was invited to Buckingham Palace to a reception to mark the centenary of Scott’s expedition to the South Pole in the presence of the HRH Queen Elizabeth II.

 At the end of 2019 Dwayne and his expedition partner Phoebe Smith, on a mission to engage young people to realise there are epic adventures on their own doorstep, highlight environmental issues close to home and turn the spotlight on wildlife conservation efforts undertook an expedition from the northernmost to the southernmost points of mainland Britain, in their ‘Seabirds to South’ adventure.
-This was the same distance they will walk in their planned carbon neutral trip to Antarctica in 2022.
-Their next project is to take a group of under-privileged young people to Antarctica in 2021 on a specially chartered expedition ship through their #WeTwo Foundation.
+Their next project is to take a group of under-privileged young people to Antarctica in 2022 on a specially chartered expedition ship through their #WeTwo Foundation.

 Dwayne is a force to be reckoned with and is currently planning his next adventure and working on several broadcast projects.